costpocket/costpocket.github.io/content/spec/integrating.md

 }
 ```

 The confirmation notice is sent to company administrators email.
-They will then require to login to CostPocket app and confirm the integration.
+They will then be required to login to CostPocket app and confirm the integration.
 In this case we require that you also display this information to your user as well, notifying them that they need to check their email and follow the instructions to complete this setup.

 <br>